Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Visiting the palace is free of charge, but if you’d like to learn more about the history and how it’s grown and changed to the present day, consider taking this excellent two-hour walking tour.

 Climb to the Top of the Bell Tower

 Split’s bell tower is part of the Cathedral of St Domnius.
 You’ll recognize it from the skyline.
 If you think it’s beautiful from below, just wait until you see the view from the top!

 If you choose to climb the St. Dominus bell tower, know that there are more than 180 steps.
 If that’s within your physical capabilities, you’ll find it well worth the climb to view the city, Marjan Hill, and the sea from above.

-A visit to both St. Dominus Cathedral and the bell tower costs 20 kuna ($3) per person.
-There are often options to purchase combination tickets that include access to various places throughout the city.
+There are often options to purchase combination tickets to St. Dominus Cathedral, the top of the Bell Tower, and access to various places throughout the city.

 Explore Old Town Split

 Some people mistakenly believe that Diocletian’s Palace is the Old Town of Split — but the Old Town extends well beyond Diocletian’s Palace.
 This part of Split is charming and worth exploring.

 Old Town Split is home to interesting shops, restaurants, and cafes, and has some of the best architecture in the city.

 Some of the best days in Split — and anywhere — are the ones where you stroll without an agenda.
 This is a good place to do it.